mustafaelghrib/mustafaelghrib.github.io/content/tech_writings/how_to_build_cloud_infrastructure.md

 ---

 # Introduction
-With the age of cloud computing and public cloud like AWS, GCP, and Azure, building a cloud infrastructure become a regular thing that we do in software development, but doing it right with defined steps and framework is what will make you produce high-quality and efficient work.
-Today I am writing about those steps that make us build an efficient cloud infrastructure.
+With the age of cloud computing and public clouds like AWS, GCP, and Azure, building a cloud infrastructure has become a regular practice in software development.
+However, doing it correctly with defined steps is what will enable you to produce high-quality and efficient work.
+Today, I am writing about those steps that help us build an efficient cloud infrastructure.

 ## Table of Contents:
 - [Steps of Building a Cloud Infrastructure](#steps-of-building-a-cloud-infrastructure)